 The federal government mandates that if you withdraw from all classes, you may only keep the financial aid you have "earned" up to the time of withdrawal.
 The Title IV funds that were disbursed in excess of the earned amount must be returned to the federal government by the University and/or you.
 If you received a credit balance refund check for financial aid that was credited earlier in the semester (which was to be used for personal expenses or non-University housing expenses), you may be required to return a portion of those funds to the University.
 This portion represents funds that were intended to pay your education-related expenses through the end of the semester.
 The amount to be returned to the University will be calculated from the date on which you officially withdrew.

 Determining Aid Earned

-To determine the amount of aid you earned up to the time of withdrawal, the Office of Financial Aid will divide the number of calendar days you attended classes by the total number of calendar days in the semester (less any scheduled break of 5 days or more).
+To determine the amount of aid you earned up to the time of withdrawal, the Office of Financial Aid will divide the number of calendar days you attended classes by the total number of calendar days in the semester (less than any scheduled break of 5 days or more).
 The resulting percentage is then multiplied by the total federal funds that were disbursed (either to your University student account or directly by check or electronic deposit) for the semester.
 This calculation determines the amount of aid that you are allowed to keep.
 The unearned amount of aid must be returned to the federal government.
 A notification letter will be sent to your permanent address if your financial aid is reduced and a return is required.